 Kansas City: John Slabaugh had three days of much needed ministry with the saints October 29-31.

 New York: On October 27, the Flushing Gospel Hall held its monthly “Outreach” Gospel meeting for ESL students studying in New York City.
-Joshua Valvano (Livingston) and Stanley Wells preached the gospel to students who attended.
-The saints enjoyed a time of fellowship with our two brethren and ask for your continued prayer for the gospel outreach work here in New York City.
+Stanley Wells and another brother preached the gospel to students who attended.
+The saints ask for your continued prayer for the gospel outreach work here in New York City.

 Akron: The fall children’s meetings were well attended and ended with the Sunday school treat November 18.
 Gary Sharp was present with a clear gospel message to students and parents.